tbreuss/local-dev/README.md

 - Launch Traefik and other containers using Docker Compose

-### Create Persistent loopback interface in macOS Catalina
+### Create Persistent loopback interface in macOS Monterey

 Create a "launchd" daemon that configures an additional IPv4 address.